-Number of students with TELPAS or TELPAS Alternate assessments at a composite proficiency rating of Advanced High or Basic Fluency in current year OR that advance by at least one TELPAS composite proficiency level from prior year to current year-score in atleast two of the four domains from prior to current or are Advanced High or Basic Fluencyin at least two of the four domains in current year
+Number of students with TELPAS or TELPAS Alternate assessments at a composite proficiency rating of Advanced High or Basic Fluency in current year OR that advance by at least one TELPAS composite proficiency level from prior year to current year

-Number of students with current year TELPAS or TELPAS Alternate assessments withat a composite proficiency rating of -Advanced High or Basic Fluency in current year or was evaluated in all four domains (received a composite score) at least two of the four domains or have scores in all four domains in both prior and current year
+Number of students with current year TELPAS or TELPAS Alternate assessments at a composite proficiency rating of Advanced High or Basic Fluency in current year or was evaluated in all four domains (received a composite score) in both prior and current year

-The current EB student/EL-student group's performance is compared to the current year Progress in Achieving English Language Proficiency target based on school type.
+The current EB student group's performance is compared to the current year Progress in Achieving English Language Proficiency target based on school type.
 The performance targets are provided at the end of this chapter.
 To determine how many points are earned, the group's achievement outcomes are evaluated using the 0-4 point methodology described previously.